VoronDesign/VoronUsers/printer_mods/johanncc/Raspberry_Pi_Camera_Mount/README.md

 3. Easy mounting with 1 M3x16 screw, 1 M3 nut and 1 M2x6 screws
 4. **NO PRELOADING OF NUTS** thank goodness!
 5. **No supports** as always!
+5. Battle tested by users on Thingiverse and Printables!

 ## BOM
 | Item | Qty. | Note |